-DEMR-2471 Marine System and Installation (2-7-4) This is a course designed to give the student knowledge and skill in basic troubleshooting procedures, servicing, and the removal and in-
+DEMR-2471 Marine System and Installation (2-7-4) This is a course designed to give the student knowledge and skill in basic

 DEMR-2480 Cooperative Education Diesel Mechanics Technology (1-29-4) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.